changeofpace/Overwatch-Dump-Fix/README.md

 4. Click "Get Imports".
 5. Click "Dump" and save the file as an .exe.
 6. Click "Fix Dump" and select the dump file (adjust the type filter).
-7. The Scylla ouput view should say "Import Rebuild success [FILE PATH]".
+7. The Scylla output view should say "Import Rebuild success [FILE PATH]".
 8. Click "PE Rebuild" and select the fixed dump file.

 ### IDA Pro